ucsffrancislab/genomics/data/20250409-Illumina-PhIP/20250411-PhIP/README.md

 #	20250409-Illumina-PhIP/20250411-PhIP

-DO NOT USE Blank24dup plate6
+DO NOT USE Blank24dup plate6.
+WHY????
+Nearly empty fastq file.

 ##	All